oracle/oracle-database-operator/docs/ordsservices/examples/sidb_container.md

     DB_PWD=<specify password here>
     kubectl create secret generic sidb-db-auth --from-literal=oracle_pwd=${DB_PWD} --namespace ordsnamespace
     ```
-1. Create a manifest for the containerised Oracle Database.
+1. Create a manifest for the containerized Oracle Database.

     The POC uses an Oracle Free Image, but other versions may be subsituted; review the OraOperator Documentation for details on the manifests.